 When is the best time to sell a house in San Diego?

-Let’s take a look at real estate transaction data for San Diego and some surrounding cities to find the best time to sell your home whether you want to sell for the most money or sell fast.
+Let’s examine real estate transaction data for San Diego and some surrounding cities to determine the best time to sell your home, whether you want to sell for the most money or sell fast.

 Best times to sell a house in San Diego